 The Historical Sites

 Moreover, the historical places in Capas will give you a brief glimpse of what the world war looks like.
 It is a frightening image that none of us will ever want to witness or experience at all.
-So, by visiting these places, you are one step closer to knowing the tragic event of the past.
+By visiting these places, you are one step closer to knowing the tragic events of our country’s past.

 Capas National Shrine